- Judicial Foreclosure Available: Yes

 Judicial Foreclosure

-amount of the borrowers debt and gives him or her a short time to pay.
-If
+of the borrowers debt and gives him or her a short time to pay.
+If the borrower

-the borrower fails to pay within that time, the court then issues a notice
+fails to pay within that time, the court then issues a notice of sale.

-property and state the place, the time and the date, which must be at least
+and state the place, the time and the date, which must be at least thirty (30) days

-redeem the property by paying the amount of the highest bid at the foreclosure
+the property by paying the amount of the highest bid at the foreclosure sale, plus

 More information on New Mexico foreclosure laws.